-Groupings of elements are data structures that allow us to combine and organize related variables into a single variable.
+Groupings of elements are data structures that allow combining and organizing related variables into a single variable.

-We define these groupings ourselves and they can contain different types of variables (such as numbers, text strings.
+We define these groupings ourselves, and they can contain different types of variables (like numbers, text strings.
 They can even contain other groupings).

-For example, imagine you have to store the data of a person.
-This data is, for example:
+For example, imagine you need to store a person’s data.
+This data includes, for example:

 - Name